jssimporter/python-jss/README.md

 		<dict>
 			<key>name</key>
 			<string>Repo2</string>
+			<key>URL</key>
+			<string>repo.mydomain.org</string>
+			<key>domain</key>
+			<string>SCHWARTZ</string>
+			<key>type</key>
+			<string>SMB</string>
+			<key>share_name</key>
+			<string>Jamf</string>
+			<key>username</key>
+			<string>DarthHelmet</string>
 			<key>password</key>
 			<string>abc123</string>
 		</dict>
 	</array>
 ```

+Notice two alternate forms for defining distribution points.
+The first uses just a name and a password.
+For SMB and AFP shares, the remaining connection information can be pulled from the JSS. ```name``` corresponds to the name field on the JSS Computer Management->File Share Distribution Points->Display Name field.

+However, you may also specify the complete set of connection information.
+If you only specify ```name``` and ```password```, python-jss will assume you want to auto-configure an AFP or SMB share.
+All other DP types must be fully-configured.

+At this time, if you are not using the auto-configuration method, the following keys are required:
+- AFP
+	- name (optional)
+	- URL
+	- type='AFP'
+	- port (optional)
+	- share_name
+	- username (rw user)
+	- password
+- SMB
+	- name (optional)
+	- URL
+	- domain
+	- type='SMB'
+	- port (optional)
+	- share_name
+	- username (rw user)
+	- password
+- JDS
+	- URL
+	- type='JDS'
+	- username (rw user)
+	- password

+Please see the Repository subclass' docstrings for a list of required arguments and information for you using them.

 Once this is in place, the JSS object can be used to copy files to the distribution points with the copy methods.
 In general, ```copy()``` should be used, as it will enforce putting pkg and dmg files into Packages, and everything else into Scripts automatically.
 There are ```copy_pkg()``` and ```copy_script()``` methods too, however.

-If the DP isn't mounted, the copy operation will mount it automatically.
+For mountable DP types, if the DP isn't mounted, the copy operation will mount it automatically.
 If it's important to keep the mount from appearing in the GUI, you can use the ```nobrowse=True``` parameter to the mount methods on the individual DP's.
+There are ```mount()``` and ```umount()``` methods to do this manually.

+There are some differences between how the AFP/SMB shares work, and a JDS that you should be familiar with.

-Please note: Copying a file to the distribution points does not create a Package or Script object!
+First, when you copy a file to an AFP or SMB share, the file just gets copied to the mounted directory.
+This does not create a ```jss.Package``` or ```jss.Script``` object.
 You must also use the python-jss ```Package.new()``` and ```Script.new()``` to create the objects in the database.

 The Packages and Scripts directories must be flat, meaning no subdirectories (although technically, bundle-style packages are directories, but this is not an issue).
 When specifying the filename, the JSS will assume a package is in the Packages directory, and a script in the Scripts directory, so only specify the basename of the file (i.e. Correct: 'my_package.pkg' Incorrect: 'jamf/Packages/my_package.pkg').

-It's not really important which order you do this in, with the only realy side effect being that Casper Admin will report missing files if the Package/Script object has been created before it has been copied to the file shares.
+It's not really important which order you do this in, with the only real side effect being that Casper Admin will report missing files if the Package/Script object has been created before it has been copied to the file shares.

-Configuring the permissions correctly on your file share can be important to prevent unexpected freakouts!

-As soon as the ability to mount using the hashed passwords from the ```DistributionPoints``` works, the need to specify the passwords in the preferences file will go away.

-Finally, you can always ignore the delegate ```JSS.distribution_points``` and just set up your own, or even instantiate individual repositories and copy/mount/etc to them manually.
+On a JDS, when you ```JDS.copy()```, if you don't specify an ```id_``` number as a parameter, it will assume you want to create a new ```jss.Package``` ```jss.Script``` object.
+If, instead, you are trying to upload a file to correspond to an existing object, you must pass the id number to the ```id_``` parameter. ('id' is a reserved word in Python, so throughout python-jss, I use id_).

+The second difference is in the ```exists()``` method.
+For AFP/SMB, it is pretty simple to just see if the file is present.
+On a JDS, it becomes more complicated.
+There is no officially documented way to see if a file is present.
+So the ```exists()``` method looks for a ```jss.Package``` or ```jss.Script``` object with a matching filename and assumes that the associated file is in the database.
+Of course, this isn't necessarily true, especially if you're monkeying around with python-jss, so there's an ```exists_using_casper``` method that uses the casper module of python-jss to check the undocumented casper.jxml results for proof of a file's existence and whether it has synced to all JDS children.

+Finally, the ```mount``` and ```umount``` methods obviously don't apply to JDS'.

 SSL Errors:
 =================